qball1809/App-Store/Beta.md

 We believe that this will make it fair for those who work hard at making WebTools a great tool for everyone.

-We hope everyone enjoys WebTools and we would like to thank all of thsoe people who have contributed to making WebTools a great tool.
+We hope everyone enjoys WebTools and we would like to thank all of those people who have contributed to making WebTools a great tool.

 Thank You! 👍